jupyter-book/mystmd.org/README.md

 ## How to update the content at mystmd.org

-This repository does not control the deployment to mystmd.org .
+This repository does not control the deployment of content on <mystmd.org>.
 For instructions on how to update the live deployment at mystmd.org, see the [MyST documentation contributing guide](https://mystmd.org/guide/contribute-docs).

 ## Local Development